40 Free or Cheap Summer Activities for Kids

 - Take swimming lessons.

-- Walk your dog daily or go for family walks after dinner.
+- Take the dog for a walk each day, or go for family walks after dinner.

 - Read news stories together.
-Explain the story to your child in an age-appropriate manner.
+Talk about current events with your child in an age-appropriate manner.

 - Write letters to pen pals or distant relatives.